Homes of the Lords

 Almost every house on High Street has been lived in by a member of the Lord family.
 Asa Lord’s store anchored Lords Square for over 100 years.

-14 Summer St., the Ezra Lord House (c 1850) - This was the childhood home of Walter Ezra Lord, who established himself in a general dry goods business in Ipswich.
-He served 5 years as a selectman, and in 1895 was chosen representative of Ipswich in the lower house of the General Court.
-79 High Street, the Thomas H. Lord house (1835) - The ancient Joseph Lord house was at the approximate location of the present Thomas H. Lord house, which was owned at the beginning of the 20th Century by descendants of Joseph Lord.
+211 Argilla Rd., the Mary Ann Archer Lord house (1902) - In 1902, Mary Ann Archer Lord of Boston purchased 20 Acres of Land on Argilla Road from the Smith family.
+No buildings are mentioned in the deed.
+In 1929, Sidney Lord and other parties sold to Benjamin Van Wick the property, including buildings, bordering on the lot of […] 92 Central St., the Abbie G. Lord house, 1871 - The house at 90 Central St., was constructed after Andrew Geyer purchased the lot from Amos Smith in 1869.
+He sold the finished house to Abbie G. Lord in 1873, who sold to Maria J. Brown in 1897.
+79 High Street, the Thomas H. Lord house (c 1835) - The ancient Joseph Lord house was at the approximate location of the present Thomas H. Lord house, which was owned at the beginning of the 20th Century by descendants of Joseph Lord.
 This house appears to have been built between 1814 and 1835.
 68 High Street, the Wood – Lord house (c 1740) - After her husband Daniel disappeared in 1727 at Penobscot Bay after being attacked by Indians, the court allowed Martha Ringe to marry John Wood before the customary three years had passed "in order to advance her circumstances."
 It was owned by Nathaniel Lord and his heirs in the 19th Century.
 85 High Street, the Elizabeth and Phillip Lord house (1774) - This house was built about 1774 by Phillip Lord when he married the widowed Elizabeth Kimball Warner who owned the property.
 In 1832, the house was acquired by Benjamin Fewkes, who smuggled the first lace stocking machine into this country from England in 1818.
 He set up his hosiery shop In the rear of the house.
-83 High Street, the Isaac Lord house, c.
-1690-1784 - The house was in the Lord family for several generations.
-Deed records do not indicate the age of the house, which appears to be quite old, with a massive stone chimney base, low ceilings, boxed summer beams, wide board floors, and an asymmetrical construction.
-There is an unsubstantiated tradition that the Old Jail on Meeting House Green was moved to this location.
+83 High Street, the Isaac Lord house, 1696 (?) – 1806 - This house was in the Lord family for several generations.
+The right side is possibly the 17th Century home of Richard Kimball.
+Boards and timbers from the 1771 Jail on Meeting House Green were used when the house was enlarged in 1806.
+The house is currently undergoing extensive renovation.
 73 High Street, the Nathaniel Lord house (C 1720) - This house is named after Nathaniel Lord who spent 36 years as the Register of Probate in the Ipswich Court.
 The western half of this house predates the eastern side and may have 17th Century elements.
 21 High Street, the Haskell – Lord house (c 1750) - This fine house was built circa 1750 by Mark Haskell, an Ipswich cabinet-maker.
 Haskell served as a Light House Volunteer during the Revolutionary War.
 Daniel Lord married Eunice, the daughter of Mark Haskell, and Haskell conveyed to him the house and an acre of land in 1767, which is the first registered deed.
-52 High Street, the Henry Kingsbury – Robert Lord house (1660) - Henry Kingsbury, the earliest known owner of this lot, is first mentioned in Ipswich Records of 1638.
+52-54 High Street, the Henry Kingsbury – Robert Lord house (1660) - Henry Kingsbury, the earliest known owner of this lot, is first mentioned in Ipswich Records of 1638.
 The oldest elements of the present house date to 1660, the year Henry Kingsbury sold a house and lot to Robert Lord.
 Key features of this house include a hidden room and 10 fireplaces.
-17 High Street, the Thomas Lord house (1658) - In 1634 this lot was granted to Robert Lord, one of the settlers of Ipswich, and was deeded to Thomas Lord, a cordwainer who built the early section of this house in 1658.
+17 High Street, the Thomas Lord house (after 1658) - In 1634 this lot was granted to Robert Lord, one of the settlers of Ipswich, and was deeded to Thomas Lord, a cordwainer who built the early section of this house in 1658.
 The oak frame encloses a two-room over-two-room house.
 The saltbox leanto is not integral, indicating that it was added later.
 37 High Street, Lord – Baker House (1720) - The house is believed to have been built by Robert Lord III in 1720.
 The property continued in the Lord family until 1775, when Samuel Baker, felt-maker and hatter, purchased it.
 This early 2nd period house is protected by a preservation agreement between the owners and the Ipswich Historical Commission.
 103 High Street, the William Merchant house (1670) - The building dates to approximately 1670, but the right half may contain timbers from a previous structure on this site which was built in 1639.
 That simple story and a half cottage is believed to have been built by William Merchant who arrived in Ipswich with John Winthrop and the first settlers.
 The section on the left was added in 1672.